redsanket/spark/external/oozie/guide/cookbook.rst

 Scanner: LHistoryHTableScanStringGenerator
 ******************************************

-In the code snippet below, you can see that the scanner is ...
-TBD.
+In the code snippet below, the the string used for scanning an HBase table is generated.

 For the full code example, see `LHistoryHTableScanStringGenerator.java <https://git.corp.yahoo.com/alles/HomeLocationDetection/blob/master/src/main/java/com/yahoo/coregeo/lh/homebusiness/grid/LHistoryHTableScanStringGenerator.java>`_.

 .. code-block:: java